X-ray polarization of the magnetar 1E 1841-045 in outburst

 Abstract

-We report on IXPE and NuSTAR observations that began forty days following the onset of the 2024 outburst of the magnetar 1E 1841-045, marking the first ever IXPE observation of a magnetar in an enhanced state.
-Our spectropolarimetric analysis indicates that a non-thermal double power-law (PL) spectral model can fit the phase-averaged intensity data well, with the soft and hard components dominating below and above around 5 keV, respectively.
-We find that the soft PL exhibits a polarization degree (PD) of about 20% while the hard X-ray PL displays a PD of about 50%; both components have a polarization angle (PA) compatible with 0 degree.
-These results are supported through model-independent polarization analysis which shows an increasing PD from about 15% to 70% in the 2-3 keV and 6-8 keV ranges, respectively, while the PA remains consistent with 0 degree.
-We find marginal evidence for variability in the polarization properties with pulse phase, namely a higher PD at spin phases coinciding with the peak in the hard X-ray pulse.
-We compare the hard X-ray PL to the expectation from direct resonant inverse Compton scattering (RICS) and secondary pair cascade synchrotron radiation from primary high-energy RICS photons, finding that both can provide reasonable spectropolarimetric agreement with the data, yet, the latter more naturally.
-Finally, we suggest that the soft power law X-ray component may be emission emanating from a Comptonized corona in the inner magnetosphere.
+We report on IXPE and NuSTAR observations beginning 40 days after the 2024 outburst onset of magnetar 1E 1841−045, marking the first IXPE observation of a magnetar in an enhanced state.
+Our spectropolarimetric analysis indicates that both a blackbody (BB) plus double power-law (PL) and a double blackbody plus power-law spectral model fit the phase-averaged intensity data well, with a hard PL tail (Γ = 1.19 and 1.35, respectively) dominating above ≈5 keV.
+For the former model, we find the soft PL (the dominant component at soft energies) exhibits a polarization degree (PD) of ≈30% while the hard PL displays a PD of ≈40%.
+Similarly, the cool BB of the 2BB+PL model possesses a PD of ≈15% and a hard PL PD of ≈57%.
+For both models, each component has a polarization angle (PA) compatible with celestial north.
+Model-independent polarization analysis supports these results, wherein the PD increases from ≈15% to ≈70% in the 2–3 keV and 6 8 keV ranges, respectively, while the PA remains nearly constant.
+We find marginal evidence for phase-dependent variability of the polarization properties, namely a higher PD at phases coinciding with the hard X-ray pulse peak.
+We compare the hard X-ray PL to the expectation from resonant inverse Compton scattering (RICS) and secondary pair cascade synchrotron radiation from primary high-energy RICS photons; both present reasonable spectropolarimetric agreement with the data, albeit the latter does so more naturally.
+We suggest that the soft PL X-ray component may originate from a Comptonized corona in the inner magnetosphere.